pagkly/Zed/Investopedia3/Organizational Economics Definition.md

 ## Understanding Organizational Economics

-Organizational economics is useful in developing a firm's human resource management policies, determining how a firm should be organized, assessing [business risk](https://www.investopedia.com/terms/b/businessrisk.asp), implementing rewards systems and making, analyzing and improving management decisions.
+Organizational economics is useful in developing a firm's human resource management policies, determining how a firm should be organized, assessing [[business risk]](https://www.investopedia.com/terms/b/businessrisk.asp), implementing rewards systems and making, analyzing and improving management decisions.
 For example, organizational economics could be used to assess why the 2010 BP oil spill in the Gulf of Mexico was able to occur and how a similar disaster could be prevented in the future.

 ## How Organizational Economics Can Be Used to Examine Causal Factors